Yuehao-Wang/phone-restful-api/README.md

 # Procedure for handling a program startup error

-If the following error occurs, when start the /src/phone_api.py.
+If the following error occurs, when starting the /src/phone_api.py.

 ```diff
 - Error "from itsdangerous import json as _json ImportError: cannot import name 'json' from 'itsdangerous'"